safespring/docs/content/container-platform/networking.md

 ## Routes

-Routes in OpenShift are similar to Ingress in vanilla Kubernetes, enabling external access to a Service object via HTTP/HTTPS.
+Routes in OKD are similar to Ingress in vanilla Kubernetes, enabling external access to a Service object via HTTP/HTTPS.
 A typical Route definition looks like this:

 ```yaml
 apiVersion: v1